A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Plans and their Properties

-The notion that will be crucial in the design of our $\phi$-competitive algorithm is the minimum weight of a packet that can appear in a schedule of the plan in some slot between the current time $t$ and $\tau$.
+The notion that will be crucial in the design of our $\phi$-competitive algorithm is the minimum weight of a packet that can appear in a schedule of the plan in some slot between the current time $t$ and a given slot $\tau$.
 Naturally, the packets that are candidates for this minimum include all packets in segments ending before $\tau$, but also we need to include all packets in the segment of $\tau$, even those with deadlines larger than $\tau$.
 (This is because, as explained earlier, each packet in a segment can be scheduled at the beginning of that segment.)
-Formally, for a plan $P$ at time $t$ and a slot $\tau\ge t$, define
+Formally, for a plan $\planP$ at time $t$ and a slot $\tau\ge t$, define

-We will occasionally omit $P$ in this notation, if it is understood from context.
-By definition, if we fix $t$ and $P$ and think of $\minwt(P,\tau)$ as a function of $\tau$, then this function is monotonely non-increasing over the whole range of $\tau = t,t+1,...$, and is constant in each segment (that is, all slots $\tau$ in any given segment have the same value of $\minwt(P,\tau)$).
-Moreover, if $a\not\in P$ then $w_a < \minwt(P,d_a)$.
+We will occasionally omit $\planP$ in this notation if it is understood from context.
+By definition, if we fix $t$ and $\planP$ and think of $\minwt(\planP,\tau)$ as a function of $\tau$, then this function is monotonely non-increasing over the whole range of $\tau = t,t+1,...,T$, and is constant in each segment (that is, all slots $\tau$ in any given segment have the same value of $\minwt(\planP,\tau)$).

+\myparagraph{Optimal plans.} Given a set of packets $\pendpackets$ pending at a given time $t$, their plan $\planP$ is called \emph{optimal} if it has the maximum weight among all plans of these packets.
+Since the collection of such plans forms a matroid (which is easy to verify using Observation~\ref{obs: feasible = nonnegative slack}; see also e.g.~\cite{kesselman_buffer_overflow_04}), the optimal plan at step $t$ can be computed by the following greedy algorithm:

+Assumption \ref{ass:diffWeights} about different weights implies that the optimal plan $\planP$ computed above is unique.
+See Figure~\ref{fig:packets-plans} for an example of an optimal plan for a given set of pending packets.

-To analyze how the plan changes over time, we divide each step $t$ into a sequence of \emph{events}.
-First we have events representing packet arrivals, with all packets released at time $t$ being added to the set of pending packets, one by one.
-The last event represents scheduling a packet for transmission and incrementing the current time to $t+1$.
-The matroid property implies that at most one packet in the plan changes after each event (not counting the scheduled packet in a scheduling event).
-These changes are fairly straightforward and we outline them briefly below; for a formal description of these changes and correctness proofs see Appendix~\ref{sec:plan-updates}.
+During a computation, the set of pending packets can change.
+There are two types of events that can cause this change: an arrival of a new packet and a transmission of a packet, which also involves incrementing the current time and dropping all newly expired packets.
+This will also cause the optimal plan to change.
+The matroid property implies that at most one packet in the optimal plan changes after each event (not counting the transmitted packet in a transmission event).
+These changes are fairly intuitive and we outline them briefly below; for a formal description of these changes, correctness proofs, and figures with examples, see Appendix~\ref{app: more on properties of plans}.